81 Comments

 Paying the application fee

-Once you have the Ficha and all documents together, pay the fee of S/ 162.50 for the Migraciones administrative procedure “Cambio de Calidad Migratoria” under code 07568 with concepto "Rentista residente".
-As you already paid the Interpol fee, you know how the systems works, otherwise check again in our article "Paying administration charges and processing fees in Peru".
+Once you have all your documents documents together, pay the fee of S/ 161.40 for the Migraciones administrative procedure “Cambio de Calidad Migratoria” under code 07568 with concepto "Rentista residente".
+Our article "Paying administration charges and processing fees in Peru" explains in detail where and how you can pay.

 All administration charges, processing fees and fines government agencies, public authorities and entities levy in Peru have to be paid at the Banc...